yugabyte/yugabyte-db/docs/content/latest/deploy/enterprise-edition/configure-cloud-providers/gcp.md

 - Upload the JSON file that you obtained when you created your service account as per the [Initial Setup](../../prepare-cloud-environment/).

-- Assuming this is a new deployment, we recommend creating a new VPC specifically for YugabyteDB nodes.
-You have to ensure that the YugaWare host machine is able to connect to your Google Cloud account where this new VPC will be created.
+- Assuming this is a new deployment, Yugabyte recommends creating a new VPC specifically for YugabyteDB nodes.
+You have to ensure that the Yugabyte Platform host machine is able to connect to your Google Cloud account where this new VPC will be created.
 Otherwise, you can choose to specify an existing VPC for YugabyteDB nodes.
-The third option that is available only when your YugaWare host machine is also running on Google Cloud is to use the same VPC that the YugaWare host machine runs on.
+The third option that is available only when your Yugabyte Platform host machine is also running on Google Cloud is to use the same VPC that the Yugabyte Platform host machine runs on.

 - Finally, click **Save** and give it a couple of minutes, as it will need to do a bit of work in the background.
-This includes generating a new VPC, a network, subnetworks in all available regions, as well as a new firewall rule, VPC peering for network connectivity and a custom SSH keypair for YugaWare-to-YugabyteDB connectivity.
+This includes generating a new VPC, a network, subnetworks in all available regions, as well as a new firewall rule, VPC peering for network connectivity and a custom SSH keypair for Yugabyte Platform-to-YugabyteDB connectivity.

-Note: Choosing to use the same VPC as YugaWare is an advanced option, which currently assumes that you are in complete control over this VPC and will be responsible for setting up the networking, SSH access, and firewall rules for it!
+Note: Choosing to use the same VPC as Yugabyte Platform is an advanced option, which currently assumes that you are in complete control over this VPC and will be responsible for setting up the networking, SSH access, and firewall rules for it!

 The following shows the steps involved in creating this cloud provider.